-Experian hold vast amounts of data, and have a responsibility to make sure it’s kept safe and used only in the most appropriate, responsible ways.
+Experian holds vast amounts of data, and has a responsibility to make sure it’s kept safe and used only in the most appropriate, responsible ways.

 Maintaining high levels of security is fundamental to our business, and we follow strict regulations for managing and using data in compliance with all relevant laws.

 Millions trust us to keep their data secure and we follow strict guidelines for managing and using data in compliance with all relevant laws.
 Each of our employees is personally responsible for the security of the data we manage and receives compulsory training.

 We also extend this responsibility to our suppliers and partners and work closely with them to make sure our data is accurate, relevant and up to date.

 We aim to strike a balance between protecting privacy and using data in ways that can benefit people, business and society.

 We also engage with policymakers to support the regulations that respond to concerns about data privacy, and enable accurate credit checking to support responsible lending and borrowing.

 The quality of data in people’s credit profiles affects their ability to access credit, so we run hundreds of checks on the data in each credit file and raise any omissions or inconsistencies with the data providers.
 If a provider’s quality issues can’t be resolved, we’ll stop working with them.

 We also help people access their own credit profiles to check the accuracy of the data we hold on them.